drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

   3. `Legal risks:` These actions may be infringing on intellectual property rights or data privacy laws while collecting and using the data.
 It is essential to ensure that these actions are compliant with local regulations and that you have obtained the necessary permissions.

 - Plan for Mitigating Risks and Limitations:
-  1. Technical: Mitigate technical risks by ensuring that the data collected is from reliable sources, and validated the data by cross-checking it against other sources.
+  1. `Technical:` Mitigate technical risks by ensuring that the data collected is from reliable sources, and validated the data by cross-checking it against other sources.
 It is best to engage experts in data analytics and statistical techniques to help with the analysis.
 It would help if you also implemented data privacy measures to protect sensitive customer information.
+  2. `Financial:` Mitigate financial risks by setting a realistic budget and having contingency plans for unexpected expenses.
+Also, explore open-source tools and resources that can help you reduce costs.
+  3. `Legal:` Mitigate legal risks by ensuring that these works comply with local regulations and obtain the necessary permissions before collecting and using the data.
+Working with legal experts to understand any potential legal risks and to develop strategies to mitigate them.

 ---

 ### Deliverables and Milestones: